 Usually we can do this through our own systems, but it's a good idea to bring some proof of address with you - just in case we can't verify your address through our systems.

 Examples of documents we accept for address verification include:

 If it's time to close the account, or things aren't working out as planned, you can:

-To close a joint account, you can call us on 0800 803 804 or come into any ASB branch.
+To close a joint account, you can send us a secure message via FastNet Classic or come into any ASB branch.
 Instructions to close can be made individually or together depending on how you set up the account.

 But before your account can be closed you'll need to pay back any debts (including any overdrafts, credit or home loans).
 If the account has a loan, there may be early repayment charges - we can tell you more about this when we chat.

-You can choose to remove yourself from the account by calling 0800 803 804 or by visiting an ASB branch.
+You can choose to remove yourself from the account by sending us a secure message via FastNet Classic or visiting an ASB branch.
 We can then let the other account owners know so they can decide what to do with the account.

 Other people who may be able to help:

 The above information is a guide only and should not be relied on as it does not take into account your personal financial situation.
 ASB’s Personal Banking Terms and Conditions Apply.